jandamm/zgenom/README.md

     zgenom compile $ZDOTDIR

     # You can perform other "time consuming" maintenance tasks here as well.
-    # When you are using `zgenom autoupdate --background` you're making sure
+    # If you use `zgenom autoupdate --background` you're making sure it gets
-    # they get executed every 7 days.
+    # executed every 7 days.

     # rbenv rehash
 fi